AndrewJakubowicz/explainmypet.com/content/posts/what-am-i-vaccinating-my-dog-against.md

 The leptospirosis vaccines have been developed to protect against the most common types.

-## Kennel cough/ canine infectious tracheobronchitis: Bordatella & Parainfluenza
+## Kennel cough and Canine infectious tracheobronchitis: Bordatella & Parainfluenza

 Bordatella and parainfluenza, although separate vaccines, help control the same disease: "Kennel cough" or "canine infectious tracheobronchitis".
 If you are vaccinating against one, you should also vaccinate against the other.